How Immutable Storage and Anomaly Detection Are Transforming Data Security

 How Immutable Storage Protects Recovery Confidence

-Immutable storage addresses this challenge by ensuring that data, once written, cannot be altered or deleted for a defined period of time.
-Even if administrator credentials are compromised or malicious actors gain access to systems, immutable data remains protected.
-This significantly reduces the risk of losing backup copies during a cyber incident and provides greater certainty during recovery.
+Immutable storage ensures data, once written, cannot be altered or deleted for a defined period.
+Even if administrator credentials are compromised, immutable data remains protected, reducing the risk of backup loss during a cyber incident and improving recovery confidence.

-IBM’s FlashSystem solutions embed immutability directly into the storage layer, helping organisations safeguard critical workloads and maintain trusted recovery points.
-By protecting data at its core, immutability enables faster, safer recovery and reduces the likelihood of prolonged downtime following an attack.
+IBM FlashSystem embeds immutability directly into the storage layer, protecting critical workloads and trusted recovery points.
+This enables faster, safer recovery and helps minimise downtime after an attack.

 Detecting Threats with Real-Time Anomaly Detection

 While immutability protects data, real-time anomaly detection focuses on identifying threats as they emerge.
-By continuously monitoring data activity and behavioural patterns, anomaly detection can flag unusual behaviour such as sudden encryption events, unexpected changes in data volume, or abnormal access patterns.
+By continuously monitoring data activity and behavioural patterns, anomaly detection can flag unusual behaviour.
+Behaviours such as sudden encryption events, unexpected changes in data volume, or abnormal access patterns.

 These early indicators give IT teams valuable time to respond, isolate affected systems, and prevent further damage.
 Rather than discovering an issue only when systems fail or data becomes inaccessible, organisations can act earlier and reduce the overall impact of an incident.